alechilczenko/inspector/README.md

 The script has different modes of use, you can test multiple targets at the same time and speed up the process by increasing the number of threads.

-This project is made for educational purposes and is easy to use on virtual machines.
+This project is made for educational purposes and is easy with it make tests on vulnerable virtual machines.

 ![Screenshot](https://img.shields.io/badge/Platform-Linux-brightgreen)
 ![Screenshot](https://img.shields.io/badge/License-GPL-red)